Joint Gaussian Graphical Model Estimation: A Survey: Joint Graphical Models using Coarse-grained Structure

 \subsection{Joint Graphical Models with Hierarchical Structure}

 \citet{guo2011joint} studied joint estimation of related precision matrices, where the precision matrices are assumed to be related through a hierarchical structure.
-Specifically, each entry in the precision matrix is the multiplication of a common component across $K$ groups and an individual component: $\omega_{i,j}^{(k)}=\theta_{i,j}\gamma_{i,j}^{(k)}$ for $i\neq j$ and $\omega_{i,i}^{(k)} = \gamma_{i,i}^{(k)}$, where $\theta_{i,j}$ is the shared structure and $\gamma_{i,j}^{(k)}$ is the group-specific component.
+Specifically, each entry in the precision matrix is the multiplication of a common component across $K$ groups and an individual component: $\omega_{i,j}^{(k)}=\theta_{i,j}\gamma_{i,j}^{(k)}$ for $i\neq j$ and $\omega_{i,i}^{(k)} = \gamma_{i,i}^{(k)}$, where $\theta_{i,j}$ is the shared component and $\gamma_{i,j}^{(k)}$ is the group-specific component.
 Thus, this approach enforces a common background structure.
 To encourage sparsity, an $\ell_1$-norm penalty term is also included as a regularizer, resulting in the following objective termed Joint Graphical Lasso (JGL):

 where $\lambda_1, \lambda_2$ are hyperparameters that control the scale of the penalty.
-Note that even when the common component $\theta_{i,j}$ is nonzero, an individual entry $\omega_{i,j}^{(k)}$ can still be set to zero by the $\ell_1$ penalty, which denotes a missing edge in the associated graph.
+Note that even when the common component $\theta_{i,j}$ is nonzero, an individual entry $\omega_{i,j}^{(k)}$ can still be set to zero by the $\ell_1$ penalty, which denotes a missing edge in the associated graph. { It is worth pointing out that this method is non-convex and hence only convergence to local minima is guaranteed. \citet{danaher2014joint} introduced a similar method where the associated penalty functions are convex, which we discuss in Section~\ref{ssec:coarse_reg}. }

-\citet{shan2020joint} proposed a joint two-level graphical lasso (JWLGL), which is a more expressive model that constructs two-level structures on both the set of common components and individual components.
-It further clusters the set of nodes $V$ into $M$ classes and imposes class specific structure: let $m$ and $m'$ be the classes to which nodes $i$ and $j$ belong, respectively.
+\citet{shan2020joint} proposed a Joint tWo-Level Graphical Lasso (JWLGL), which is a more expressive model that constructs two-level structures on both the set of common components and individual components.
+The algorithm further clusters the set of nodes $V$ into $M$ classes and imposes class specific structure: let $m$ and $m'$ be the classes to which nodes $i$ and $j$ belong, respectively.
 If $m\neq m'$, we have:

 If $m=m'$, we have $\theta_{m,m}^{(k)}=1$ and

 Without loss of generality, we assume $\alpha_{m,m'}\geq 0$ and $\iota_{i,j}^{m,m}\geq 0$ for $i\neq j$ and $m\neq m'$.
 Here, $\alpha_{m,m'}$ and $\iota_{i,j}^{m,m}$ denote the common components shared across $K$ groups, while $\beta_{m,m'}^{(k)}$ and $\rho_{i,j}^{m,m,(k)}$ denote the individual components that vary across groups.